tjs3m4/OO-Comparison/types.md

 ```
 [Classes](class.md) (derived from object)

 C# and C++ both support pointers with the same functionality.

+Creating a container to hold any type of object in C# can be done simply with the object data type.
+This is not so simple in C++.

 C++
 ===